 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions.
-These estimates and assumptions affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities.
-In addition, estimates affect the reported amount of expenses.
+These estimates and assumptions affect the reported amounts and the disclosures.
 Actual results could differ from these estimates and assumptions.

 2. CASH AND INVESTMENTS